SeriousGuy888/Billzonian/docs/words/qwere.md

 ---
-title: nov
+title: qwere
 parent: Words
 last_modified_date: 2021-11-18

 transcriptions:
-  - ˈnɔv
+  - ˈkwɛəɹ
 translations:
-  - "new"
+  - "where"
 etymology:
-  From English `novel`
+  From English `where`
 ---